 Wisconsin also has no inheritance tax, but there is a possibility you’ll owe an inheritance tax in another state if you inherit money or property from someone living in that state.
 In Pennsylvania, for instance, the inheritance tax applies to all assets left by someone living in the state, even if the inheritor is out-of-state.
 If someone living in another state leaves you an inheritance, make sure you check local laws so you don’t end up missing a tax payment and having to deal with the consequences.

 There is no gift tax in Wisconsin either.
-The federal gift tax has an annual exemption of $16,000 per gift recipient in 2022 and $17,000 in 2023.
+The federal gift tax has an annual exemption of $17,000 in 2023.
 If you give more than $17,000 to any one person in a year, you have to report the gift to the IRS.
-It counts against your lifetime gift tax exemption of $12.92 million in 2022, and it also reduces your federal estate tax exemption.
+It counts against your lifetime gift tax exemption of $12.92 million in 2023, and it also reduces your federal estate tax exemption.

 Federal Estate Tax

 Though Wisconsin does not have an estate tax, the federal estate tax may apply if your estate is large enough.
-The federal estate tax has an exemption of $12.06 million in 2022 and increases to $12.92 million in 2023.
+The federal estate tax has an exemption of $12.92 million in 2023.
 The exemption is portable, so one spouse can pass their exemption to the other.
 This means that, with the right legal maneuvers, a married couple can protect a total of $25.84 million when the second spouse dies.

 If an estate exceeds the exemption, the federal government taxes it according to a series of brackets with ascending rates.
 The top rate is 40%.